Updated on March 12th, 2025 by Nathan Parsh

 Competitive Advantages & Recession Performance

 Consolidated Edison’s main competitive advantage is the high regulatory hurdles of the utility industry.
 Electricity and gas services are necessary and vital to society.
-As a result, the industry is highly regulated, making it virtually impossible for a new competitor to enter the market.
-This provides a great deal of certainty to Consolidated Edison.

 In addition, the utility business model is highly recession-resistant.
-While many companies experienced large earnings declines in 2008 and 2009, Consolidated Edison held up relatively well.
+While many companies experienced significant earnings declines in 2008 and 2009, Consolidated Edison held up relatively well.
 Earnings-per-share during the Great Recession are shown below:

-Consolidated Edison’s earnings fell in 2008 and 2009 but recovered in 2010.
+Consolidated Edison’s earnings fell in 2008 and 2009, but recovered in 2010.
 The company still generated healthy profits, even during the worst of the economic downturn.
 This resilience allowed Consolidated Edison to continue increasing its dividend each year.

 The same pattern held up in 2020 when the U.S. economy entered a recession due to the coronavirus pandemic.
 Last year, ConEd remained highly profitable, which allowed the company to raise its dividend again.